davidneedsmorecoffee/python-challenge/README.md

 # python-challenge

-Created a Python script for analyzing the financial records based on a set of financial data called [budget_data.csv] The dataset is composed of two columns:
+Created a Python script for analyzing the financial records based on a set of financial data called [budget_data.csv].

+The dataset is composed of two columns:
 - Date
 - Profit/Losses